rschurade/Ingnomia/README.md

 Just looking for the game itself?

-Prebuilt binraries are available in the [release section](https://github.com/rschurade/Ingnomia/releases) or on [Steam](https://store.steampowered.com/app/709240/Ingnomia/).
+Prebuilt binaries are available in the [release section](https://github.com/rschurade/Ingnomia/releases) or on [Steam](https://store.steampowered.com/app/709240/Ingnomia/).

 ## What is this? ##